Fraga1821/wplanner/README.md

 # Wplanner

-This is weekley planner project using Angular v18.
+This is a weekly planner project using Angular v18.